Own a major chunk of 60's psychedelic Rock history!

 click below for the galleries....the entire collection will take a minute or two to load

 My collection includes the first 108 Fillmore posters with only TEN missing.
 There are also three miscellaneous Haight events posters in this series, all of them beautiful.
 I also have the first TWENTY Avalon posters with only one missing (#6) and 123 in total with only 13 missing from the Avalon Ballroom/Family Dog series.
-I will provide written, signed provenance, and to that end have signed the reverse side of each attesting that these posters are from my collection that was given to me by Bill.
-My signature on each adds to their value.
+I will provide written, signed provenance, and be happy to sign the reverse side of each attesting that these posters are from my collection that was given to me by Bill.
+My signature on each will add to their value.

 This collection is part of a set of approximately 260 Fillmore and Avalon posters given to me by Bill Graham in 1966 and 1968 (some of which I have lost or given away...so I have 234 in total) from his own collection in trade for several sets of my company's posters (Funky Features) which included my "A Day in the Life" and the very popular "Light My Fire," which is a rendering of my late partner, Funky Sam and his also late wife, Jan (see below).
 I've included the reference Polaroid I took of them in 1966 in the front room of the famous Funky Features house at 142 Central in the Haight-Ashbury.
 The Light My Fire poster was the most sold image of all time, apparently...it was ripped off by poster companies all over the world.
 Rephotographed counterfeit copies turned up everywhere.